-I Rashid (he/him) is a native of Richmond Virginia.
-Rashid is a proud graduate of the Howard University Department of Music and the Howard University School of Divinity.
-He is a certified Mindfulness and Yoga Teacher and a Restorative Justice Specialist in Washington DC.
+Rashid Hughes seeks to bridge the worlds of contemplative practice and collective care.
+He is a proud graduate of the Howard University Department of Music and the Howard University School of Divinity.
+Rashid is a certified Mindfulness Teacher, a certified Yoga Instructor, a Restorative Justice Facilitator, and currently in training to become a Fire Pujari.
+All of Rashid’s perspectives flow from the two wisdom traditions of contemplative and restorative practices.

 In 2019, Rashid co-founded the Heart Refuge Mindfulness Community, a community in Washington, DC that inspires Black, Indigneous, and People of Color (BIPOC) to live with love and courage in the face of systemic inequities and ongoing racial-violence.
 Out of his unwavering love for community care and healing, Rashid facilitates weekly mindfulness sessions to support BIPOC in living with joy, while also understanding and resolving the impact of trauma on their bodies and lives.
 Due to his interest in challenging the ideas and systems that uphold a culture of patriarchy today, he also facilitates mindfulness sessions for BIPOC masculine & male identifying people who are particularly committed to addressing issues of masculinity and the culture of patriarchy.